 The calculator is primarily driven by the value of the redshift [z] entered through the input panel on the right, where [z] has a normal range between [0 to 9999] corresponding to source events in the past.
 However, negative values of [z] are permissible in the range [0 to -0.99], which when transposed into a corresponding scale-factor [a=1/1+z] might be interpreted as a reflection of future expansion.
 All the tables presented above are discussed in more detail under the link 'Graphical Interpretation' so the following is only by way of a quick introduction.
 While the Hubble [H] parameter and the relative energy-density of each component of the model can be changed, the defaults are generally reflective of the accepted values.
-Therefore, it might be more useful to focus on the limits of the redshift [z] ranges outlined above.
+Therefore, it might be more useful to focus on the limits of the redshift [z] ranges outlined below.

 - z=0: In this case, the result in the second table will simply

 mirror those displayed in the first table.
 However, it might be

 worth clarifying that the real role of [z] is primarily to specify